davhunt/instruments/via/readme.md

 ## VIA (Vancouver Index of Acculturation)

 ### Versions
 The VIA questionnaire is currently on the original release.
 Only the English self report is available.
-The NDCLab version was extracted from the NIMH Data Archive, ["Youth Vancouver Index of Acculturation" questionnaire](https://nda.nih.gov/data_structure.html?short_name=vancouver_identity_accult01) in January 2023.
+The NDCLab version was extracted from the NIMH Data Archive, ["Youth Vancouver Index of Acculturation" questionnaire](https://nda.nih.gov/data_structure.html?short_name=vancouver_identity_accult01) in January 2023, to which an initial yes/no question ("Do you have a heritage culture?") was added for survey flow.

 ### Scoring Script